pablo-odorico/bamboleo/README.md

-# bamboleo 🎍
+# 🎍 bamboleo
-Set of tools for extracting bamboo tube cross-sections, which can later be used to generate 3D printed structural fittings.
+Tools for extracting bamboo tube cross-sections, which can later be used to generate 3D printed structural fittings.

-## Pipeline overview
+## Image Pipeline Overview

 ### Input
 The user provides: